sb53systems/G-Code-Flow-Temperature-Controller/README.md

 ![image](https://github.com/user-attachments/assets/32a0c788-7bfe-4155-bcd3-e7fdd51d3a48)

 Take into account that this script is supposed to work under certain conditions :
+- This Script is currently only available for windows os.
 - Does not accept G2 and G3 in G-Code.
 - Time Estimation is based in Klipper Look-ahead kinematics (may not be compatible with Marlin or Others).
 - Reading or generating large G-Code files with this Script can takes up to 2 minutes, depending in your CPU.